mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![yeA](/img/sunburnt-country/baby-spoon.jpg)
 *leaked footage of me learning how to hack*

-Okay so I didn't tell the spoon thing to Tony Abbott, but I did tell him what I always told my mum, which was: "Mum you just gotta press _all_ the buttons, to find out what they do".[^mum]
+Okay so I didn't tell the spoon thing to Tony Abbott, but I did tell him what I always told my mum, which was: "Mum you just gotta press _all_ the buttons, to find out what they do"[^mum].

 [^mum]: But like, I didn't call _him_ "Mum", that would be weird, in startling contrast to the rest of this story.